DayZ

 * DZSA - First off, the DayZ Launcher is extremely slow, but enough for a solo player to find a server.
 If you're looking for a server by name - or barely any servers are loading - the DZSA Launcher is an external application that does a way better and faster job of finding specific servers.
 You can join directly into the servers through this as well, it's not just a search engine.
 The only downside is the lack of the ability to copy and paste server names.
 The default launcher lets you do this, so I tend to use the default launcher to find a server for my group, and they use DZSA to find it faster.

-* Notes on Ping and Mods - Look for servers that have around 20-100 ping for the best experience.
-It's definitely possible to play on EU servers from a NA standpoint, with a little lag, but if your internet is particularly shitty, lag is a common way to go out due to DayZ's horrible packet loss.
-You won't be able to move items in your inventory, or block yourself from zombies if you're lagging horribly.
-150-250 ping is around where this starts happening.
-The server will kick you automatically if you go above 300 ping.
-This means certain death if you get kicked for latency while unconscious, or tied up.
-Please keep this in mind while choosing a server.
 Please also check out the modlist of a community server intensely before putting time into the server.
 The DayZ Expansion mod comes with AI.
 These AI kill on sight, and are freakishly good at knowing where you are.
 They will hide in corners and mag dump you.
-Please also watch out for modded creatures, especially on PVE servers, and extra-especially on Namalsk.
-Bloodsuckers, Snorks, Alligators, etc. Once I had a clown named Giggles run at me from around a corner.
-These mods are lots of fun, but for your first time, try to give yourself a chance to live.
+Please also watch out for modded creatures, especially on PVE or PvPvE servers, and extra-especially on Namalsk.
+Bloodsuckers, Snorks, Alligators, etc. These mods are actually loads of fun with a group, but for your first time playing, try to give yourself a chance to live.
 Mutants are extremely hard to kill to the point where it's better to trap them in a shed than actually deal with them.
-Custom gun pack mods will fill the loot table with a bunch of useless modded ammo and unusable mounts/etc. If you're overwhelmed by all the mods, just search up "vanilla" and you'll find your perfect match of community servers without a shit load of mods.
+Custom gun pack mods will fill the loot table with a bunch of useless modded ammo and unusable mounts/etc. If you're overwhelmed by all the mods, just search for vanilla or vanilla plus servers and you'll find your perfect match of community servers without a shit load of mods.

 * Server Keywords: 1PP is first person only, 3PP is third and first person.
 PVP is Player v player.
 PVE is Player v Environment.
 PvPvE is a mix of both.